mohitpai/journey-optimizer.en/help/using/building-journeys/creating-test-profiles.md

 ---
 # Create test profiles {#create-test-profiles}

-Test profiles are required when using the test mode To learn how to use the [test mode](../building-journeys/testing-the-journey.md) in a journey, and to [preview and test your messages](../messages/preview.md).
+Test profiles are required when using the [test mode](../building-journeys/testing-the-journey.md) in a journey, and to [preview and test your content](../messages/preview.md).

-Available methods to create test profiles are detailed below:
+There are several ways to create test profiles.
+You can find in this page details to:

-* You can turn an [existing profile](#turning-profile-into-test) into a test profile
+* Turn an [existing profile](#turning-profile-into-test) into a test profile

-* You can create a test profile by uploading a [csv file](#create-test-profiles-csv) or using [API calls](#create-test-profiles-api).
+* Create test profiles by uploading a [csv file](#create-test-profiles-csv) or using [API calls](#create-test-profiles-api).

     In addition to these two methods, Adobe Journey Optimizer comes with a specific [in-product use case](#use-case-1) to facilitate test profile creation.

-* You can also upload a json file in a dataset.
+You can also upload a json file in an existing dataset.
 For more on this, refer to the [Data Ingestion documentation](https://experienceleague.adobe.com/docs/experience-platform/ingestion/tutorials/ingest-batch-data.html#add-data-to-dataset){target="_blank"}.

 Note that creating a test profile is similar to creating regular profiles in Adobe Experience Platform.
 For more information, refer to the [Real-time Customer Profile documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.